enzosaracen/ptpatch/README.md

 - `regs`: struct `user_regs_struct` representing the current register state, modifications will be applied to the tracee after the hook returns
 - `int mem_write(char *addr, char *buf, int n)`: write `n` bytes from `buf` to the tracee's memory at `addr`, return `0` on success
 - `int mem_read(char *addr, char *buf, int n)`: read `n` bytes from the tracee's memory at `addr` into `buf`, return `0` on success
+- `mem_write` and `mem_read` will operate on the process that triggered the hook by default, but can be switched to an arbitrary process by temporarily setting the global variable `cur_pid`. `cur_pid` should be restored to `pid` before the hook exits

 The different breakpoint types are defined as follows.